Lecturer: Martin Lees

 Weighting: 7.5 CATS

-The basic principles of quantum mechanics are applied to a range of problems in atomic physics.
-The intrinsic property of spin is introduced and its relation to the indistinguishability of identical particles in quantum mechanics discussed.
+The principles of quantum mechanics are applied to a range of phenomena in atomic physics including the operation of a laser.
+The intrinsic property of spin is described and its relation to the indistinguishability of identical particles in quantum mechanics discussed.
 Perturbation theory and variational methods are described and applied to several problems.
 The hydrogen and helium atoms are analysed and the ideas that come out from this work are used to obtain a good qualitative understanding of the periodic table.

 To develop the ideas of quantum theory and apply these to atomic physics